scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ```

 ???
-**"If you're curious where all these variables are defined, you can see them all in the _variables.tf_ file.
+**If you're curious where all these variables are defined, you can see them all in the _variables.tf_ file.
 Here we are simply defining all the available settings, and optionally declaring some default values.
-These defaults are what terraform will use if your user doesn't override them with their own settings."**
+These defaults are what terraform will use if your user doesn't override them with their own settings.**

 Q. Where could you override these defaults?
 A. In the terraform.tfvars file, or optionally on the command line or via environment variables.
 The most common approach is to use a tfvars file.